 \textit{Conclusion.}---In this work, we computed the time delay caused by passing GWs at second order in cosmological perturbation theory as measured by geodesic observers exchanging EM signals, without gauge fixing.
 We showed that the time delay measured by a GW detector is gauge invariant.
 Then, we identified the effect of passing GWs as that with a quadrupolar dependence on the direction of propagation of the EM signal.
-We found that, after removing ambiguities associated with the motion of the observers, the resulting physical GW effect on the time delay at second order coincides with the TT components of the spatial metric evaluated in the Newton gauge.
-Therefore, the gauge issue of the induced GW strain is solved.
+We found that, after removing contributions associated with the motion of the observers, the resulting physical GW effect on the time delay at second order is given by the gauge invariant combination $h_{ij}^{N(2)}$ \eqref{eq:hnij}, which coincides with the TT components of the spatial metric evaluated in the Newton gauge.
+Therefore, the gauge issue of the induced GW strain is resolved.

 Our result also applies to a more general setting, as we have not made any assumptions about the GW source.
 Namely, we have demonstrated that GW strain predictions from any cosmic source, performed in the Newton gauge, are free from gauge artifacts and directly related to observables.